mrmaxguns/mrmaxguns/README.md

 ### 🔭 I’m currently working on...

 ...
-Writing documentation
+Web application development.
+Check out my latest project, [Dracona](https://github.com/mrmaxguns/Dracona).

 ### 🌱 I’m currently learning...

-... about game development.
+... the C language.

 ### 👯 I’m looking to collaborate on...

 ...
-[Synchro](https://github.com/mrmaxguns/synchro) and [Wonderwords](https://github.com/mrmaxguns/wonderwordsmodule).
+[Wonderwords](https://github.com/mrmaxguns/wonderwordsmodule).
 All contributions are welcome!

 ### 💬 Ask me about...

-... anything about Python, writing tests, object-oriented programming, creating documentation and more! :computer:
+... any of the following topics

+- Python
+- Writing tests
+- Object-oriented programming
+- Writing documentation
+- Web development

 ### 📫 How to reach me: ...

  * If you have questions related to coding, reach me by opening a discussion at [my repository](https://github.com/mrmaxguns/mrmaxguns/discussions/new)
  * Otherwise, email me at mrmaxguns@gmail.com.
- * Or by @mentioning me on GitHub
+ * Or @mention me on GitHub